23 Key Metrics You Can't Ignore In Your Manufacturing Dashboard

 - Install the mobile app to monitor machines on your smartphone

 Our users love IXON Cloud because it empowers them to build their own dashboards from scratch in their own IoT platform.
 It takes time to get it right, but it’s definitely worth it.
 To reduce repetitive work you can create dashboard templates and apply them to other machines.

 Create and duplicate your performance dashboards for continuous improvements of your manufacturing operations.
 Or combine our SaaS platform with Business Intelligence tools like Power BI or Tableau.

 Please get in touch to request examples of manufacturing dashboards.

 Gather new insights from your machine data

-or signup for the Free Product Tour to explore IXON Cloud's data and dashboarding feature in action.
+and explore IXON Cloud's data and production dashboards in action.